jas31415/jastd/README.md

 Using it in a project should hopefully be as simple as adding library and the includes to its directory or integrate them into your own folder structure, and then adding the include path.

-This project compiles into a `.dll.a` you will find in the `jastd/bin/` folder, and an executable for unit testing which will be present in `unit_test/bin/`.
+This project compiles into a `.a` you will find in the `jastd/bin/` folder, and an executable for unit testing which will be present in `UnitTesters/bin/`.

 If you want to use CMake to compile a project with this, the source code's [CMakeLists.txt](CMakeLists.txt) might be sufficient to explain the requirements, but if it ever becomes necessary I can write a little example application to use as reference.